Summer Work Program

 in conjunction with the Princeton Alumni Association of Germany

-Are you a sophomore or a junior interested in spending the summer working and having fun in Germany?
+Are you interested in spending the summer working and having fun in Germany?
 Improve your German, get real-life immersion in German culture, build your resumé and have a chance to discover Europe –all of this without breaking the bank!

 If this sounds like something you might wish to explore, consider the German Department’s famously successful Summer Work Program (SWP).
 In conjunction with the Princeton Alumni Association, the SWP places students in internships with leading German companies and institutions in Banking & Finance, Insurance, Consulting, Marketing, Museums, Theaters, Media (TV, Radio, Newspapers, Publishing), Engineering (Automotive, Electronics, Energy, Chemical), Research Institutions (Economics, Environmental), State Government & Politics, Hospitals & Medical Clinics and Law.
 The summer internships have been located in cities such as Berlin, Cologne, Düsseldorf, Essen, Frankfurt, Freiburg, Hamburg, Mainz, Munich, Wiesbaden and Weimar.

 Many of our internships are tailored to students’ specific academic and professional interests, and we are constantly expanding and diversifying our range of programs.